ABC Radio Grandstand: Grandstand cricket

 Other notable callers include Andrew Moore, Kristen Beams, Dirk Nannes, and Stuart Clark.

 Grandstand rugby league

 Grandstand Rugby League is the ABC's flagship NRL programme in the northern states.
 The programme calls every game live each week of the season including the State of Origin series and Finals with in depth previews and reviews, analysis, extensive talkback and interviews, and live score updates of other matches.

 Grandstand AFL

-Grandstand AFL is ABC's flagship sports programme in the southern states.
+Grandstand AFL is the ABC's flagship sports programme in the southern states.
 The programme calls six AFL games live a week with further match preview, analysis, and talkback of the game.
 An introduction in 2008 was the Sunday Inquisition with Gerard Whateley highlighting the good and the bad of the AFL games for the past week.
 Coverage preference is given to local teams in their state.
 National coverage for games outside the home state is determined by the match with the highest appeal.
+ABC's coverage of the 2024 AFL season included: